Today is the day, the beginning of the September 30-day Cleaning and Organizing challenge.

 When you have your meals planned out you find yourself with nothing defrosted and/or no idea what you are making for dinner.

 You can read about my meal planning HERE.
-I’ve also added a September printable to the RESOURCE LIBRARY.
+You can also find a September printable in the RESOURCE LIBRARY.
+One has suggested meals for every day and the other is blank for you to fill out yourself.

 Well, it’s off to the races.